mafflerbach/testonaut/README.md

 ---------------------------------------
 ## Import your Tests

-You can import your existing (html) selenium zip via zip File
+You can import your existing (html) selenium zip via zip File.
+Set Your Page as type 'Project'

 You order your Files e.g